 - 1. One trustee is often silent in meetings and says nothing.
-Do you: - a) Accept the situation - b) Ask for views of all trustees - c) Ask the silent trustee specifically for his/her view - d) Ask another trustee to check that the silent trustee understands - 2.
+Do you: - a) accept the situation - b) ask for views of all trustees - c) ask the silent trustee specifically for his/her view - d) ask another trustee to check that the silent trustee understands - 2.
 Two trustees are silent when a detailed question of investment strategy is being discussed.
-Do you: - a) Allow the discussion to proceed to conclusion - b) Ask if there are any questions of clarification - c) Ask if everyone understands the proposal - d) Confront the silent trustees for their views - 3.
+Do you: - a) allow the discussion to proceed to conclusion - b) ask if there are any questions of clarification - c) ask if everyone understands the proposal - d) confront the silent trustees for their views - 3.
 The investment adviser suggests a complex proposal to the trustee board which is new.
-Do you: - a) Allow the paper to go forward - b) Suggest a training session on the concept prior to consideration of the paper - c) Check the level of understanding of fellow trustees - d) Have a detailed discussion with the adviser - 4.
+Do you: - a) allow the paper to go forward - b) suggest a training session on the concept prior to consideration of the paper - c) check the level of understanding of fellow trustees - d) have a detailed discussion with the adviser - 4.
 You are a new chair.
 The agenda for the forthcoming meeting is circulated to all trustees by the scheme actuary.
-Do you: - a) Overlook this even though it is not normal practice - b) Ask the scheme actuary to get the agenda approved by you in advance - c) Ask the scheme Secretary to raise the issue with the scheme actuary - d) Create your own agenda
+Do you: - a) overlook this even though it is not normal practice - b) ask the scheme actuary to get the agenda approved by you in advance - c) ask the scheme Secretary to raise the issue with the scheme actuary - d) create your own agenda

-NEGOTIATION, CONFLICTS AND RELATIONSHIP MANAGEMENT (Negotiation, Managing Conflicts of Interest and Relationship Building)
+NEGOTIATION.
+CONFLICTS AND RELATIONSHIP MANAGEMENT

+(Negotiation, Managing Conflicts of Interest and Relationship Building)

-- As a professional trustee on a board you are aware of a conflict of interest which another trustee has.
+- 1. As a professional trustee on a board you are aware of a conflict of interest which another trustee has.
 But the conflict has not been declared to the meeting.
-Do you: a) Challenge the potentially conflicted trustee in the meeting. - a) Challenge the potentially conflicted trustee in the meeting - b) Ask to see the conflicts register and for trustees to confirm whether or not they have any conflicts on the issue - c) Accept the situation - d) Discuss with the trustee before the meeting - 2.
-An Employer Nominated Trustee always argues the Sponsor perspective in trustee meetings.
-Do you: - a) Accept this as the Sponsor makes significant contributions to the scheme - b) Argue a different member-orientated perspective - c) Ask the Employer Nominated Trustee whether what is being proposed is in the members' best interests so that the other trustees, and you, can voice your views - d) Remind the board of their duties especially around conflicts - 3.
+Doyou: - a) challenge the potentially conflicted trustee in the meeting - b) ask to see the conflicts register and for trustees to confirm whether or not they have any conflicts on the issue - c) accept the situation - d) discuss with the trustee before the meeting - 2.
+An Employer Nominated Trustee always argues the Sponsor perspective intrustee meetings.
+Do you: - a) accept this as the Sponsor makes significant contributions to the scheme - b) argue a different member-orientated perspective - c) ask the Employer Nominated Trustee whether what is being proposed is in the members' best interests so that the other trustees, and you, can voice your views - d) remind the board of their duties especially around conflicts - 3.
 The investment adviser is suggesting a move to fiduciary management and has suggested his firm and two others are considered.
-Do you: - a) Accept the suggestion - b) Suggest the trustee board looks at the regulatory guidelines for such an appointment - c) Suggest someone agreed as suitable to run the selection process who is not associated with the investment adviser - d) Suggest a training session on the concept - 4.
+Do you: - a) accept the suggestion - b) suggest the trustee board looks at the regulatory guidelines for such an appointment - c) suggest someone agreed as suitable to run the selection process who is not associated with the investment adviser - d) suggest a training session on the concept - 4.
 There are two differing and entrenched views on the trustee board on a particular issue which needs to be resolved.
 Do you: - a) allow the arguments to run in the trustee meeting - b) present an alternative position - c) suggest an offline discussion facilitated by you - d) suggest a training session on the issue

-PROBLEM SOLVING AND DECISION MAKING (Professional trustee problem solving and decision making skills)
+PROBLEM SOLVING AND DECISION MAKING

+(Professional trustee problem solving and decision making skills)